NRI Income Tax & Compliance

 To determine the residential status of an HUF, it is essential to identify where the management and control of its affairs are located during the financial year.

-Resident HUF: If the management or the control of the HUF is wholly or partly situated in India during the financial years, then the HUF is a Resident in India.
+Resident HUF: If the management or the control of the HUF is wholly or partly situated in India during the financial year, then the HUF is a Resident in India.

 Advantages of an HUF

-Below are the Advantages of Forming an HUF:
+Below are the advantages of forming an HUF:

 • Separate PAN and tax savings